 In 2003, he received the Secretary of the State’s Public Service Award from Susan Bysiewicz, Secretary of the State of Connecticut, for his dedicated service and contribution to state boards and commissions in Connecticut, and as the co-chair, Governor’s Committee on Physical Fitness.

-Peter joined MxCC in 2004 as a Media Assistant and just after two years, in 2006, he was recognized for doing far more then that position required and was promoted to Media Associate.
-(Media Specialist)
+Peter joined Middlesex in 2004 as a media assistant and after two years he was recognized for exceeding his duties for the position and was promoted to media associate (media specialist).

-Peter received his A.A.S., Business Management _ Video Arts at Five Towns College in Dix Hills, NY in 1993.
-He graduated Class Salutatorian (3.97 GPA).
-Peter took Management & Leadership courses, as a part time student, at AT&T Broadband University for 30 credits in 1996 – 2003 (3.92 GPA).
-Then as a part time student, he earned 26 credits towards an A.S., Multimedia at Middlesex Community College in 2003–2006 (4.0 GPA).
+Peter earned an A.A.S. in Business Management – Video Arts from Five Towns College in Dix Hills, NY, in 1993.
+He graduated as the class salutatorian (3.97 GPA).
+From 1996–2003, Peter enrolled in management and leadership courses as a part-time student at AT&T Broadband University for 30 credits (3.92 GPA).
+As a part-time student, he earned 26 credits toward an A.S. in Multimedia at Middlesex Community College from 2003–2006 (4.0 GPA).